Rambo: First Blood Part II: Plot

-Rambo understands that the Soviets are assisting the Vietnamese.
-He is interrogated by the local Soviet liaison, Lieutenant Colonel Podovsky, and his right-hand man, Sergeant Yushin.
-Having learned from intercepted missives that Rambo's extraction was aborted, Podovsky demands that Rambo broadcast a message to Murdock warning against any further POW rescue missions.
-Rambo refuses, and as Co infiltrates the camp disguised as a prostitute, he is tortured with electric shocks.
-Rambo finally relents when the prisoner he tried to rescue is brought in and threatened with eye-gouging.
-Rambo dials in his secret radio code frequency to contact his base, but uses the opportunity to threaten Murdock, then overpowers his captors and escapes the camp with Co's help.
-Rambo agrees to take Co to the United States, and they kiss.
-As they start moving again, a small Vietnamese force attacks the pair and Co is killed.
-An enraged Rambo guns down the soldiers and buries Co in the mud.
+At the POW camp, Rambo learns that the Vietnamese are being assisted by the Soviet military.
+Soviet liaison Lieutenant Colonel Sergei Podovsky and his right-hand man, Sergeant Yushin, abuse and interrogate Rambo.
+Podovsky demands that he broadcast a message to Murdock as a warning against further rescue missions.
+Rambo refuses and is tortured with electric shocks.
+He relents when Banks is brought in and threatened with eye-gouging.
+Rambo dials in a secret radio frequency to contact his base but threatens Murdock for his treachery, overpowers his captors and escapes the camp with the help of Co, who infiltrated the camp.
+Both are on the run, and Rambo agrees to take Co to the United States.
+But later, Co is shot by Lieutenant Tay.
+Rambo promises a dying Co that he will remember her and buries her, cutting a red headband from her dress and donning her necklace.